 From 1998 to 2002 the city's Alameda East Veterinary Hospital was home to the Animal Planet series Emergency Vets, which spun off three documentary specials and the current Animal Planet series E-Vet Interns.

-In 1998, the Denver Broncos won their second consecutive Super Bowl.
+In 1998, the Denver Broncos won back-to-back Super Bowl titles.

-Since 1999, the Colorado Avalanche and Denver Nuggets have both played at Ball Arena (formerly known as Pepsi Center).
+Since 1999, both the Colorado Avalanche and the Denver Nuggets have played at Ball Arena (formerly known as Pepsi Center).

-In 2000, Denver hosted the National Convention of the Green Party.
+Denver hosted the 2000 National Convention of the Green Party.

 In 2001, Samsonite closed its NE Denver factory.

-In 2001, The Denver Post and the Rocky Mountain News merged operations under a joint operating agreement.
+In 2001, The Denver Post and the Rocky Mountain News merged operations under a joint operating agreement that formed the Denver Newspaper Agency.

-In 2001, the Greenway project along the South Platte River won the Silver Medal Rudy Bruner Award for Urban Excellence.
+In 2001, the Greenway project along the South Platte River won the Silver Medal Rudy Bruner Award for Urban Excellence, recognizing it as one of the best urban reclamation projects in the U.S.

 From 1998 to 2002 the city's Alameda East Veterinary Hospital was home to the Animal Planet series Emergency Vets, which spun off three documentary specials and the current Animal Planet series E-Vet Interns.

-In 2002, Bill Owens remained the last Republican governor to receive at least 40% of Denver's vote.
+In 2002, Bill Owens was the last Republican governor to receive at least 40% of Denver's vote.

-In 2004, the Scientific and Cultural Facilities Tax was renewed by voters for the second time, allowing the SCFD to operate until 2018.
+In 2004, the Scientific and Cultural Facilities Tax (SCFD) was renewed by voters, allowing it to operate until 2018.

 In 2004, the city acquired the estate of abstract expressionist painter Clyfford Still and built a museum to exhibit his works near the Denver Art Museum.

-In 2004, voters approved the FasTracks project, a commuter rail, light rail, and bus expansion project serving neighboring suburbs and communities.
+In 2004, voters approved the FasTracks commuter rail, light rail, and bus expansion project to serve neighboring suburbs and communities.

 In 2005, Denver became the first major U.S. city to vote to make the private possession of less than an ounce of marijuana legal for adults 21 and older.